lwindolf/newsagain/research.md

 By for example limiting the maximum number of subscriptions supported to e.g. 200 and by allowing only 5 daily updates $5 can serve 10Mio / 200 / 5 / 30 = at least 350 conccurent users which would be a
 reasonable price.
 The challenge of course lies with preventing abuse of the proxy.

+### 2. Maintaining CORS injection browser extension

+- probably could refer to existing Chrome/Firefox extensions
+- fork a simplified extension branded "newsagain"
+- using an ACAO extension in a isolated profile would be relatively safe
+- hard to/impossible do on mobile

 ## Deployment